YiannisKalogeris/MSolve.FEM/theory/Chapter1_ElementTechnology.md

 |-----|-----|---|-----|
 | 1/3 | 1/3 | 0 | 0.5 |

-For the mass integration of the Tri3 element an three-point integration is needed.
+For the mass integration of the Tri3 element a three-point integration is needed.

 **GaussPoints for mass:**